nodesource/docker-nsolid/README.md

       $ ./tools/build.sh

-This will generate all of the necessary images and run integration tests on them
+This will generate all of the necessary images and run integration tests on them.
+You must do this before running `docker-compse up`